PROJECT: Developing integrated Climate Risk Assessment for CCD planning in Central Asia

 The need to, and challenges associated with, integrating DRR and CCA approaches is fairly well known among the respective policy makers, practitioners and other stakeholders.
 However, addressing climate change impacts through the perspective of risks is quite innovative.
 There is a fair body of literature which looks at integrating various aspects of DRR and CCA, and at CRM, in theory.
 How best to go about integrating these fields, and how this can be achieved in practice, are much less clear.

-The project aims to result in the following:
+The project has resulted in the following:

 - A practical guidebook on conducting a Climate Risk Assessment based on the integrated methodology to be developed